 The University recognises the following unions: University and College Union (UCU), Unison, Unite and EIS.
-Formal paid facility time is approved each year by University Executive and the statutory return on paid facility time for the April 2023-March 2024 year is published on our external HR Policy webpage here.
+Formal paid Facility Time is approved each year by UE and the statutory return on paid facility time for the April 2023- March 24 year is published on our external HR Policy Web-Page at this link Statutory Facility Time Return to the University Court of Heriot Watt University

-At the start of the 2023-24 Heriot-Watt financial year, paid facility time was formally granted as 2.6 FTE for UCU, Unite and Unison, to be allocated across individuals as each union felt appropriate.
+At the start of the 2023-24 HWU Financial year, paid facility time was formally granted as 2.6 FTE for UCU, Unite and Unison, to be allocated across individuals as each union felt appropriate.
 It is recognised that Trade Union Representatives also carry out unpaid work as part of their Trade Union activities, but this return reflects the allocation and cost of paid facility time.